Lumkani/jobs/rfcs/README.md

 </script>
 ```

-`passValidationProps` is a helper function that is made global via Vue Mixin, you can use `dot-notation` to reference validation logic.
+`getValidators` is a helper function that is made global via Vue Mixin, you can use `dot-notation` to reference validation logic.

 Here is the mixin: